Frequently Asked Questions

 Do we ski in the trees?
 What is the terrain like?
 Do I need to be an awesome skier?

-Alaska heli skiing primarily takes place in the alpine; meaning no trees, also skiing on glaciers is very common and a unique experience.
-Skiing in Alaska is like nowhere else, that is why you come to Alaska.
-Don’t worry, we have terrain that will suit your ability.
+Alaska heli-skiing primarily takes place in the alpine, meaning no trees and skiing on glaciers is very common and a unique experience.
+Skiing in Alaska is like nowhere else – that is why you come to Alaska.
+We have terrain that will suit your ability.
 The size and scale of Alaska can be daunting, and it is hard to wrap your mind around it until you have experienced it.
 We cater to skiers who are strong intermediate or better.
 Be honest with yourself and your abilities, we don’t ski groomers.
-When you heli ski in Alaska, you are in a back-country environment/off-piste.
+When you heli-ski in Alaska, you are in a back-country environment/off-piste.
 If you are a shaky intermediate, take some lessons and improve your skills.
 If you are a strong intermediate, you will have a great time.
 You do not need to be a rock star, and if you are that is great, but by no means a prerequisite.
-Leave the attitude at home, listen to your guide, and prepared to have your outlook on skiing changed forever.

 How many runs will I ski a day?

-We don’t count runs for our package skiers, we count vertical feet, a better and more fair system in our opinion.
-That being said, you will likely ski between 6-10 runs a day (some days may be less, some days could be more), it may not sound like a lot of skiing, but it is.
-If you can ski 12 runs in AK in a day that is A LOT of skiing and a HUGE day.
-Please do not compare 8 runs of skiing at your local ski resort to 8 runs of heli skiing, it is not the same thing, not even close.
-Again, we count vertical feet skied so we don’t care how many runs we ski in a day, we just go skiing, it is more fun that way.
+We don’t count runs for our package skiers, we count vertical feet, a better and fairer system.
+You will likely ski between 6-10 runs a day (some days may be less, some days could be more), it may not sound like a lot of skiing, but it is.
+If you can ski 12 runs in Alaska in a day, that is A LOT of skiing and a HUGE day.
+Please do not compare 8 runs of skiing at your local ski resort to 8 runs of heli-skiing, it is not the same thing, not even close.
+Again, we count vertical feet skied, so we don’t care how many runs we ski in a day; we go skiing.
+It is more fun that way.

 Do we fly every day?

-Our location is slightly inland of other operators and we have the highest heli ski lodge in all of Alaska, this means we have more consistent snow and the most flyable days of any heli ski operation in Alaska.
+Our location is slightly inland from other operators, and we have the highest-elevation heli-ski lodge in all of Alaska.
+This means we have more consistent snow and the most flyable days of any heli-ski operation in Alaska.
 We just have more options when the storms clear because we are not right on the coast where the clouds tend to linger.
-Our packages are designed so we ski every day, but; Helicopters typically need nice weather to fly heli skiers.
-Poor visibility is bad for helicopters (and skiers), and can greatly increase the risk.
-Due to this fact you will have days when you will not be able to go heli skiing, such as when it is snowing, strong/gusty winds, poor visibility/flat light, and low cloud ceiling.
+Our packages are designed so we ski every day.
+Poor visibility is bad for helicopters (and skiers) and can greatly increase the risk.
+Due to this fact, you will have days when you will not be able to go heli-skiing, such as when it is snowing, strong/gusty winds, poor visibility/flat light, and a low cloud ceiling.
 You need to be patient and wait for appropriate flying weather and ski conditions.
-Just because you see a blue hole does not mean that conditions are suitable for heli skiing.
+Just because you see a blue hole does not mean conditions are suitable for heli-skiing.
 We are dealing with Mother Nature, be patient, and expect the unexpected.
-Again, be prepared to have days when you cannot go skiing for safety reasons because of the weather or snow stability.
-Helicopter skiing is nothing like a ski resort, there are no chairlifts, rope lines, trail markers…this is a wild and natural environment, that is why you go heli skiing-to get away from ski resorts.
-Cut the guide some slack, and enjoy not being at work.
+Be prepared to have days when you cannot go skiing for safety reasons because of the weather or snow stability.
+Helicopter skiing is nothing like a ski resort, there are no chairlifts, rope lines, or trail markers…this is a wild and natural environment, and that is why you go heli-skiing – to get away from ski resorts.
 On these days we may go for a sightseeing tour, ice climbing, cross-country skiing, or enjoy the day at the lodge.
-When you ski in big mountains where it snows a lot, there are days you cannot fly, but it sure will be good when you do.
+When you ski in big mountains where it snows a lot, there are days you cannot fly, but it sure will be amazing when you do.

 How long are the runs?